mercadopago/devsite-docs/guides/additional-content/security/oauth/creation.en.md

 Follow the steps below to obtain it.

 1. Send your [credentials](/developers/en/docs/your-integrations/credentials) (`client_id` and `client_secret`) to the [/oauth/token](/developers/en/reference/oauth/_oauth_token/post) endpoint with the `client_credentials` code in the `grant_type` parameter to receive a new response with a new `access_token`.
-2. Update the application with the Access Token received in the response. **The received token is valid for 6 hours.**
+2. Update the application with the Access Token received in the response.

+> WARNING
+>
+> Attention
+>
+> **The received token is valid for 6 hours.** Don't forget to renew it before the expiration period so that your applications continue to work correctly.

 [[[
 ```php